Kooven47/COP4520-Assignment2/README.md

 I used the same RNG for this problem as the birthday party problem.

-Runtimes averaged over ten trials
+Runtimes averaged over ten trials on my computer:
 <br> For N = 10: 829ms
 <br> For N = 20: 2143.1ms
 <br> For N = 50: 6094.7ms